LarryDecker/GettingandReadingDataProject/README.md

 The following steps will allow you to obtain the data and run the R script to create the tidy data set:
 * Download the zipped file containing the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 * Unzip the file and note the location of the "UCI HAR Dataset" folder.
-If desired copy or move this folder and its contents to a different location.
+Either this folder needs to be your working directory or its contents needs to be copied to your desired working directory.
+This includes the files activity_labels.txt, features.txt, and the  train and test folders with their contents subject_train.txt, X_train.txt, Y_train, subject_test.txt, X_test.txt, and Y_test.txt.
+Note that the script assumes train and test are subfolders of the working directory.
 * Open the run_analysis.R script.
-* In line 2 of the script, change the path in the setwd() command to reflect the location of the "UCI HAR Dataset" folder.
+* If necessary, uncomment line 2 of the script, change the path in the setwd() command to reflect the location of the "UCI HAR Dataset" folder or your desired working directory that has the contents indicated above.
 * Run the script.
 Note that you will need to have the dplyr package installed.